MoeYc/umi4-monorepo-hmr/README.md

     └── src
 ```

-`monorepoRedirect` can auto alias to `src/index` for typescript tanspiler and HMR.
+`monorepoRedirect` can auto alias to `src/index` for typescript transpiler and HMR.

 use `srcDir` change alias dest position: